lmbelo/platformer_game_ai/README.md

-# platforms_game_ai
+# platformer_game_ai
-The Castle Game Engine platforms game with an AI touch
+The Castle Game Engine platformer game with an AI touch